General Motors' autonomous vehicle unit recalls cars for software update after dragging a pedestrian

 Cruise said that after examining its system, it has decided to add a chief safety officer, hire a law firm to review its response to the Oct.
 2 crash, appoint a third-party engineering firm to find the technical cause, and adopt companywide “pillars” to focus on safety and transparency.

+Problems at Cruise could slow the deployment of fully autonomous vehicles that carry passengers without human drivers on board.
+It also could bring stronger federal regulation of the vehicles, which are carrying passengers in more cities nationwide.

-The recall comes after U.S. regulators opened an investigation Oct.
+NHTSA opened an investigation Oct.
 16 into four reports that Cruise vehicles may not exercise proper caution around pedestrians.
 The reports, including two injuries, involved vehicles operating autonomously and “encroaching on pedestrians present in or entering roadways, including pedestrian crosswalks in the proximity of the intended travel path of the vehicles.”
+It wasn't immediately clear whether the Oct.
+2 crash was included in the probe.

+In documents filed with NHTSA, Cruise said its automated driving system was designed in some cases to pull over and out of traffic to minimize safety risks and disruption after a crash, with the response dependent on the characteristics of the crash.
+But in certain circumstances such as a pedestrian positioned on the ground in the vehicle's path, pulling over is not the desired response.

+The Cruise system “inaccurately characterized the collision as a lateral collision and commanded the AV to attempt to pull over out of traffic, pulling the individual forward rather than remaining stationary,” the company said.

 While the Department of Motor Vehicles didn’t elaborate on specific reasons for its suspension of Cruise’s license, the agency accused Cruise of misrepresenting safety information about the autonomous technology in its vehicles.
 The revocation followed a series of incidents that heightened concerns about the hazards and inconveniences caused by Cruise’s robotaxis.